Camel

 Taoudeni

-We also offer the option of a private caravan that will advance at your own pace.
+private caravan that will advance at your own pace.
 This will allow you the leisure to rest if you need to, stop for a midday break or detour to visit the sites you will pass.